-Designed in accordance with the guidelines of the European Higher Education Area (EHEA), the study programmeof EAE’s Degree in BAM corresponds to a total of 240 ECTS Credits divided into 4 academic years of 60 credits each which, in turn, are spread over two semesters.
-The following types of subjects are included on the programme:
+Designed in accordance with the guidelines of the European Higher Education Area (EHEA), the study program of EAE’s Degree in BAM corresponds to a total of 240 ECTS Credits divided into 4 academic years of 60 credits each which, in turn, are spread over two semesters.
+The following types of subjects are included on the program:

-Students must complete 18 credits in elective subjects as an alternative to the work experience programme.
-The elective subjects on offer include the following:
+Students must complete 18 credits in free-choice subjects as an alternative to the work experience program.
+The subjects on offer include the following:

 Finance: Advanced Accounting, Financial Engineering, Managing Risk in International Finance, Corporate Finance Management.
 Economic environment: International Economics, Business Climate, Global Economy I, Global Economy II: International Entrepreneurship.

 Marketing: Advertising Communications, International Marketing, Strategic Marketing.